 If you are using a merchant account provider to accept credit cards online, you may also need a payment gateway to connect your merchant account with your online store.
 There’s no one-size-fits-all instruction for this option, as some merchant account providers, such as Stax by Fattmerchant and Payment Depot, come with built-in gateways at no extra cost.
 Others require you to pay an additional monthly fee or to use a separate gateway like Authorize.net.

 The most affordable merchant services for online payments include:

-- Fattmerchant: Affordable option for online-only companies processing over $20,000 per month.
+- Stax by Fattmerchant: Affordable option for online-only companies processing over $20,000 per month.
 Monthly fees start at $99, and online transaction fees are interchange plus 15 cents.